Go back to normal view

 Are there any fees?

 Yes you would need to pay £65.00* to the organist and £65.00* for the Church Officer.
-All will be explained when you meet the minister. *Fees shown have not been increased since 01-01-2011 and can increase over years, please note that the fee applicable at the date of the wedding will apply.
+All will be explained when you meet the minister. *Fees shown applicable as at 01-01-2011 and can increase over years, please note that the fee applicable at the date of the wedding will apply.

 Can we use a Minister of our choice?